almostengr/lightshowweb/docs/other-information/faq.md

 ## How much does it cost to run the light show?
 Your electric bill must be high!

+Since LEDs are used for the light show, it is not high at all.
+To run the show for 5 weeks, with all the lights on would cost $38.90.
+Given that all the lights are not all the entire time and the equipment is not running at max capacity (which hardly ever happens), the actual cost is less than this.

+See [Do The Math](#do-the-math) for the breakout and how this cost was derived.

+### Do The Math

-With all lights turned on (current count is 2130 LEDs), it pulls 130 Watts.
+With all lights turned on (2130 LEDs were used for the 2020 Light Show), it pulls 130 Watts.
-The show controller and components can pull a maximum of 480 Watts.
+The show controller and components can pull a maximum of 305 Watts.
-Thus the show in total can use 610 (480 + 130) Watts maximum.
+Thus the show in total can use 435 (130 + 305) Watts maximum.

 The lights run for 33.5 hours per week (Sunday through Thursday, 4.5 hours; Friday and Saturday, 5.5 hours).
 The show runs for 5 weeks during the Christmas season.